bennadel/git-cheat-sheet/README.md

 # d, drop = remove commit
 ```

-At this point, you can identify the earlier commits as need to be squashed (s) up into the most recent one:
+At this point, you can identify the earlier commits as need to be squashed (`s`) up into the most recent one (the one you are `pick`ing):

 ```sh
 pick f7ee6ab Woot, finally got this working.